meursyphus/react-notion-custom/README.md

 ## 🤝 Contributing

-React-Notion-Custom welcomes your contributions!
+NotionPresso welcomes your contributions!
 Whether it's bug reports, feature suggestions, or code contributions, please feel free to participate in any form.
 For more details, please check [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## 📄 License